-The NJ Divorce Solutions College Contribution Series – Part 2 of 3
+The NJ Divorce Solutions - Previte Nachlinger, P.C.
+College Contribution Series – Part 2 of 3

 The most challenging aspect of navigating your child’s college planning is understanding financial aid.
 Many settlement agreements provide that the parents’ college contributions apply to the portion remaining after the child’s financial aid eligibility, but what is financial aid?
 Our partner, Christina Previte, Esq., has had previous experience working as a financial aid advisor at a private college prior to practicing law which has been very useful in guiding clients through the college contribution quagmire.
 Here are a few tips in understanding what you should be looking for when discussing financial aid with your ex-spouse so you do not pay more than you should: